michogar/mapbox-redux/README.md

 export default reducer
 ```

-Using `MapActionTypes` we can identify the actions from our store launched by the map
+Using `MapActionTypes` we can identify the actions launched by the map from our reducers

 Then, we are able to create the application's store